 Services for Affiliates, Guests and Visitors

-The Drexel Libraries' three physical locations are open to all guests, affiliates and visitors, including members of the general public.
+The Drexel Libraries' physical locations are open to all guests, affiliates and visitors, including members of the general public.

 A non-employee associate is a volunteer, independent contractor, visiting research professor, volunteer faculty member, or other person who will not be paid through Drexel's payroll system but needs access to Drexel online accounts or facilities.

 Non-employee associates share access to many of the same resources and services as Drexel students, faculty, and staff.
 They may borrow any of the items in the Libraries' circulating collections (ex: books, DVDs, technology equipment) and view any of the items in the Libraries' non-circulating collections while on-site.
 They are welcome to use and reserve shared Libraries spaces if available.

 Non-employee associates are also eligible for access to the Libraries' online licensed resources (ex: databases and online journals) while on-site at a Libraries location and by asking for assistance at the Service Desk.
 Off-site access to the Libraries' licensed online resources is not available to non-employee associates.